Christopher Salmon Patterson

 Christopher Salmon Patterson (January 16, 1823 – July 24, 1893) was a Canadian Puisne judge of the Supreme Court of Canada.

 Born in London, England, the son of John and Ann Patterson, he studied at the Royal Belfast Academical Institution in Ireland.
 In 1845, he emigrated to Picton, Canada West (now Ontario), Canada.
 He was called to the Canada West Bar in 1851 and moved to Toronto in 1856 and practised law.
-In 1874, he was appointed to the Ontario Court of Error and Appeal.
-In 1888, he was appointed to the Supreme Court of Canada in 1888.
+In 1874, he was appointed to the Ontario Court of Error & Appeal.
+Historian Ian Bushnell notes that Patterson had a willingness to be creative in his decisions and did not always seek out precedent to support his decisions.

+In October 1888, Patterson was appointed to the Supreme Court of Canada to fill the seat of William Alexander Henry who died earlier in May.
+The decision to appoint Patterson of Ontario did not follow the tradition of regional representation which anticipated a justice from the Maritimes.
+Prime Minister John A. Macdonald and Justice Minister John Sparrow David Thompson felt there were no suitable candidates in the Maritimes, and Patterson was chosen for his skill and ideological belief favouring the federal government over provinces in constitutional matters.
 He served until his death in 1893.

 Patterson Township, Ontario is named in his honour.